AhmedAsim-69/password_manager_app/README.md

 Flutter application for saving and generating the random password.

-## User Flow Diagram and Description

-How to make user flow diagram view this video [this](https://www.youtube.com/watch?v=cvYhuowazh0) video

-Use the [draw.io](https://draw.io/) to make the user flow diagram and add the description.

 ## Use Cases and description

-The use case should be defined like this:

 #### Password Generation - Title ####
-Application should generate the random password with defined range. - Description
+Multi-User Application should generate the random password with defined range and store it.

 Multi-User Application

 Email Google Signup

 Email/Google Login

 Save Passwords for Apps

 Edit Passwords

 Delete Passwords

 Copy App name/Email(Username)/Password

 Generate Random Password

+Copy Random Password

 **Use case can be login, search, view etc.**